libriscv/libriscv/README.md

 ### Read-write arena

 The read-write arena simplifies memory operations immediately outside of the loaded ELF, leaving the heap unprotectable.
 If page protections are needed, pages can still be allocated outside of the arena memory area, and there page protections will apply as normal.
 It is default-enabled, providing a performance boost.
+Disabling the read-write arena enables full virtual paging.

 ### Embedded libtcc

 When binary translation is enabled, the option `RISCV_LIBTCC` is also available. libtcc will be embedded in the RISC-V emulator and used as a JIT-compiler.
 The `libtcc-dev` package will be required for building.
-It will give a handsome 25-100% performance boost compared to interpreting RISC-V.
+It will give a handsome 25-100% performance boost compared to interpreter mode.

 If you are seeing the error `tcc: error: file 'libtcc1.a' not found`, you can change to using the distro package instead by enabling `RISCV_LIBTCC_DISTRO_PACKAGE`, where `libtcc1.a` is pre-installed.
+In which case, install your distros `libtcc-dev` equivalent package.
 Otherwise, the CMake build scripts produces `libtcc1.a` and puts it at the root of the build folder.
-So, a very common solution to the error is to just create a link: `ln -fs build/libtcc1.a .`.
-It is a run-time dependency.
+So, a very quick solution to the error is to just create a symbolic link: `ln -fs build/libtcc1.a .`.
+It is a run-time dependency of TCC.

 ### Experimental multiprocessing